cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Now its possible to add more starting cash and units!
 Editable by the .ini file
 - You can now remove toggle with space between old/new graphic in gameconstant.xml
 - Added the option to remove shroud from the map
-- AI have a limit of contruction yard/war factory/vessel carrier according to fast build on/off.
+- AI have a limit of construction yard/war factory/vessel carrier according to fast build on/off.
 It's more realist against a humain even with a massive base

 The AI monitors what you are doing and uses this on how to react while upgrading his base.
-More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
+More Factories, Air stuff, Air defense, Naval stuff or Refineries if you have created more of this.
 It's totally dynamic. :-)

 ---

 Note:
 - The more Tiberium is available on the map, the harder it is to beat the AI.
-You might need a faster pc because of the amount of units etc.  :-)
+You might need a faster PC because of the amount of units etc.  :-)
-- AI Boost level and almost all other setttings are editable using the .ini file.
+- AI Boost level and almost all other settings are editable using the .ini file.
 It's located in: C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI

 ---

-To do / whishes:
+To do / wishes:
 - AI Minelayer control
 - AI Chronosphere control in Skirmish
 - AI Iron Curton control in Skirmish